Human errors, mechanical woes caused Marine tank sinking

 The Marine Corps is calling for the problems to be addressed but said it believes the vehicles are safe when maintained and operated properly and called amphibious operations vital to the branch’s storied history.
 The report recommended a slew of changes from better training to requiring safety boats during exercises.

-The Marine Corps also dismissed commanders.
 Col. Christopher J. Bronzi, the commander of the 15th Marine Expeditionary Unit, was let go Tuesday.
 Two other commanders were relieved in October.
 None could be reached for comment.

-The amphibious vehicle settled 385 feet (117 meters) below the surface on the ocean floor.
-After it was recovered, officials discovered inside its pyrotechnics — which are used to fire into the air as a distress call — had not been touched.